CERIT-SC/rancher-apps/charts/orthovenn/3.0.0/app-readme.md

 # OrthoVenn 3

 [OrthoVenn](https://orthovenn.bioinfotoolkits.net/) compares whole-genome
-orthologous clusters across up to twelve species: it identifies and annotates orthologous gene clusters, draws the Venn diagram of their overlaps, and reports GO enrichment for the sets you pick out of it.
+orthologous clusters: it identifies and annotates orthologous gene clusters, draws the Venn diagram of their overlaps, and reports GO enrichment for the sets you pick out of it.

 The web frontend, the API and its MySQL database run as three containers of one pod, sharing two `ReadWriteMany` volumes.